Even as a relative beginner, you get to know about Ashtanga yoga moon days pretty early on.

 Within any method, especially one with so many rules and politics as ashtanga yoga, it’s all too tempting to absolve oneself of this task, by hiding behind what are, in the end, only someone else’s suggestions, however nicely laid out.

-Yoga, I feel, is a pragmatic attempt at living life skillfully; so as to be effective where one can, and cause as little suffering and harm to others as is possible.
-To that ends, knowing change and variation to be the only constant in the substratum of life, it seems in error to conceptualise an overly rigid framework around it.
+Yoga, I feel, is a pragmatic attempt at living life skillfully.
+So as to be effective where one can, and cause as little suffering and harm to others as is possible.
+Knowing change and variation to be the only constant in the substratum of life, it seems in error to conceptualise an overly rigid framework around it.
 In which case, it’s hardly a sin to practice over these days; especially if you happen to have missed other days over the month.